ulzha/spive/docs/README.md

 ## Why

 Spīve's primary goal is to boost productivity in software engineering, ranging from near-real time data processing pipelines to microservices, websites and enterprise internal tools:
-- Must make it easy to achieve more with less code, concretely: elide [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete), often encourage event-driven approach as the first choice, embrace determinism, and remove difficulties from statefulness where applicable
+- Must make it easy to achieve more with less code, concretely: elide [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) boilerplate, often encourage event-driven approach as the first choice, embrace determinism, and remove difficulties from statefulness where applicable
 - Intuitive operations and robust observability must come by default (deploying your software in a poorly observable fashion should be _hard_)

 Second to the above, we should also not neglect performance: